rubin-dp0/dp1-sci-prep-seminars/active-galactic-nuclei/AGN-demo_AGN_Portal.md

 **About the query.**

-The query selects 6 columns to be returned from the DP0.2 `Object` table.
+The query selects 4 columns to be returned from the DP0.2 `Forced Source on DIA Object` table.
+The use of the `Forced Source` allows to return a measurement of source flux even if it was not detected at the 5 sigma level (the limit for the source flux to be included in the `DIA Source` catalog).

 * an object identifier (integer)
 * the coordinates right ascension and declination